TheToolsmiths/ddl/proposals/attributes.md

 To aid tooling, attributes should be marked with an attribute tag `[attribute]`, and if they're meant to only be used as attribute they should be tagged with an attribute `[attribute_only]`, or inversely `[not_attribute]` to avoid use the type as attribute.
 This should help in scenarios where codegen for working with attributes is required, or to help drive tools that need to handle "normal" types and attribute types differently.
+This applies only to the root type, i.e., if the type `A` to be used as attribute uses another user defined type `B`, then `B` is not required to be marked with the attribute tagging attributes.

 ## Uniform usage across the supported scenarios